Er rF

 Possible Causes

-Failed refrigerator evaporator fan motor, Ice buildup on fresh food evaporator, Loose or damaged fan wiring, Faulty main control board
+Failed refrigerator evaporator fan motor, Ice buildup on the fresh food evaporator, Loose or damaged fan wiring, Faulty main control board

 How to Fix / Troubleshooting